awsdocs/aws-config-developer-guide/doc_source/customresources.md

 Determine the schema version id from AWS CloudFormation `DescribeType`\.

 In the AWS Config see if this resource configuration is accepted\.
 To evaluate compliance you can write AWS Config rules using this resource\.
+For additional information, see [Record and Delete a Configuration State for Third\-Party Resources Using AWS CLI](https://docs.aws.amazon.com/config/latest/developerguide/customresources-cli.html)\.

 Optional: To automate recording of configuration, implement a periodic or change\-based configuration collectors\.